 There have been reported cases of headlice in Year 3.
 Please take the time to check your child's hair and, where needed, treat accordingly.

 Art Project: Locally born artist, Steve McQueen has embarked on a new art project with Year 3 children across London.
-We will be part of the project in February.
-Further information will be sent out nearer the time.
+We will be part of the project on the 5th February.
 More information is available on the following website: https://www.tate.org.uk/whats-on/tate-britain/exhibition/steve-mcqueen

 Your child's Maths and English books will be going home three times across the year.
 This is an opportunity for you to look through your child's books and for them to discuss their learning with you.
 Books will be coming home on the following dates: